Islam in Taiwan: Hajj pilgrimage

 The Republic of China sent their first Hajj delegation to perform the ritual in 1925.
 After the end of Chinese Civil War in 1949, the ROC continued back sending hajj delegates in 1954.
 In the early years, Hajj delegation from Taiwan was led by Ma Bufang.
-Nowadays, around 40–50% of Taiwanese Muslims will make their Hajj pilgrimage to Saudi Arabia at some stage of their life, although not every Muslim there has the ability to perform such duty.
+Nowadays, around 40–50 percent of Taiwanese Muslims will make their Hajj pilgrimage to Saudi Arabia at some stage of their life, although not every Muslim there has the ability to perform such duty.

 During the 2000 Hajj pilgrimage, Taiwan sent a total of 22 Muslims on 21 February 2000 to begin their pilgrim.
 However, another 32 people departed on 10 March 2000 at the invitation of King Fahd bin Abdulaziz Al Saud.

 During the 2005 Hajj pilgrimage, Taiwan sent 27 members of the delegation to perform the ritual consisting of 13 men and 14 women.
 The delegation was led by Dawood Ma, director of Chinese Muslim Association (CMA).
 He said that priority for the delegation was given to those who was going to make the journey for the first time.
 The selection process was done seven months before the pilgrim season.
 All of the selected pilgrims were given orientation in the rituals, laws of Saudi Arabia, Arabic lifestyle and Arabic language.
 He acknowledged the 26-day of the ritual was difficult for young Taiwanese to embark because they were all busy with their work.

 On 9 February 2006, President Chen met with Taiwanese Muslims who had just come back from Saudi Arabia for performing the Hajj pilgrimage in January 2006.
 He said that Taiwan needs to have some of the Islamic spirit of standing in awe of the supreme God, upholding peace and justice, helping the weak and poor, promoting social stability, being content with what one is and working hard.
 The President urged Taiwanese Muslims to introduce the doctrine and spirit of Islam to their compatriots to enhance exchanges between the Muslim societies and other sectors in Taiwan.
 He also expressed government's concern for the Islamic development to promote religious harmony and added that the government always pays great attention to religious development and encourages all religions in Taiwan to communicate with one another to promote mutual tolerance and respect and to serve as a driving force for stability, peace and prosperity.
 He stressed that any minority religion in Taiwan is respected and enjoys full protection under the law.